SaiSuhasBilla/Fashion-MNIST-CNN/README.md

 # Fashion-MNIST Classification using Optimized CNNs

-This project implements a state-of-the-art Deep Learning model for the classification of fashion article images, based on research from the **Indian Institute of Technology Patna**.
+This project implements a state-of-the-art Deep Learning model for the classification of fashion article images.

 ---